GallowayLabMIT/protocols/docs/bootcamp/iap/git_intro.rst

         Total 22 (delta 13), reused 1 (delta 0), pack-reused 0
         remote: Resolving deltas: 100% (13/13), completed with 5 local objects.
         * [update]      tutorial_xx_yy -> tutorial_xx_yy

+.. admonition:: Exercise

+    1. The other partner should run ``git pull``, resolve any merge conflicts, then push.
+    2. After the other partner has pushed, the first partner should pull in the freshly-merged changes.
+You're done!

 Conclusion
 ----------